radiovisual/jsnip-cli/readme.md

 > Get common JavaScript code snippets.

 :hamburger: This is my WIP snippet library where you can get common JS code snippets from the command line.
-You have the option to customize the snippet or output the snippet to the system clipboard.
+You have the option to customize the snippet or send the snippet to the system clipboard.

-**Note:** The React snippets are currently in a React Native flavor and that the JavaScript is intended to reflect the ES2015 (ES6) syntax.
-The snippets are all linted according to the AirBnB Style.
+**Note:** The React snippets are currently in a React Native flavor and the JavaScript is intended to reflect the ES2015 (ES6) syntax.

 ## Install